opentk/opentk.net/faq.md

 - The constants are grouped into strong `enum` types like `ErrorCode` and `ShaderType` — they’re not just a big pile of unrelated values like they are in C.
 - The names are changed from `SHOUT_CASE` to `PascalCase` to match C# style conventions.
-- There are a few special enum values, like `All`, that have been added to support cases in C where you’d have written a fixed constant like `0`.
+- The constants' `GL_` prefixes have been removed for readability.

+There is also a special enum type, `All`, that contains *all* of the GL constants; this can simplify porting code from other languages, and it ensures that all of the OpenGL constants are available.  `All` should be avoided in favor of more specialized enum types where possible.

 ### Where do I start with OpenGL?

 Check out [our tutorial here](https://opentk.net/learn/index.html), which will teach you how to build a basic working program that can draw simple objects.
-You can learn more about OpenGL in depth over at [Learn OpenGL](https://learnopengl.com/).
+You can learn more about OpenGL in depth over at [Learn OpenGL](https://learnopengl.com/); our tutorials are based on theirs.

 ### What’s the difference between OpenGL and OpenGL ES?